zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[missing-semester / missing-semester](https://github.com/missing-semester/missing-semester) - The Missing Semester of Your CS Education 📚
 ## Unknown

+* 【2024-11-19】[CSS-Next / css-next](https://github.com/CSS-Next/css-next) - Admin repo for meetings, charter, and action items for the CSS-Next community group, a part of the w3c.
 * 【2024-11-18】[fishttp / awesome-bluesky](https://github.com/fishttp/awesome-bluesky) - A list of all known tools available for the Bluesky platform
 * 【2024-11-17】[0x90n / InfoSec-Black-Friday](https://github.com/0x90n/InfoSec-Black-Friday) - All the deals for InfoSec related software/tools this Black Friday
 * 【2024-11-16】[langchain-ai / langgraph-studio](https://github.com/langchain-ai/langgraph-studio) - Desktop app for prototyping and debugging LangGraph applications locally.